Nedersanders/Nedersanders/README.md

 # Sanderfest Node.js Express App Structure

+## Please read.
+As we do not have a Team or Org account, we can not enfore pull request.
+Please use common sense and follow the standard procedure.
+Create a new branch based of master, develop on it, push it, and create a PR for review.

 This project is a Node.js Express web application.
 Below is an overview of the main file and folder structure as found in this repository:

 ## Main Files and Folders